mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Start reviewing immediately

+**Note to Loraine**: Here I'd like to do an illustration of the dog passing a baton to the cat in a relay race, kind of like [this](http://c8.alamy.com/comp/E094XJ/athletics-runners-passing-baton-in-women%60s-4x400m-relay-race-at-club-E094XJ.jpg).
+But instead of a baton, it's the changelist, represented as a document like in the flow chart above.
+Maybe some kind of track outfits for the dog and cat, like shorts/running shoes/headband?

 Treat code reviews as a high priority task.
 When you're actually reading the code and giving feedback, take your time, but *start* your review immediately — ideally, within minutes.

 If a teammate sends you a code review, it likely means that they are blocked on other work until your review is done.
 In theory, most source control systems allow the author to branch, continue working, then forward-merge changes from the review to their new branch.
 In reality, there are like four people total who know how to do that without wasting a lot of time fighting with conflicts from three-way diffs.

 When you start code reviews immediately, you create a virtuous cycle.
 Your review turnaround becomes purely a function of the size and complexity of the author's changelist.
 This incentivizes authors to send small, narrowly-scoped changelists.
 These are easier and more pleasant for you to review, which allows you to review faster, and the cycle continues.

 Imagine that your teammate implemented a new feature that required 1000 lines of code changes.
 If they know you can review a 200-line changelist in about 2 hours, they can break their feature into changelists of about 200 lines each and get the whole feature checked in within a day or two.
 If, however, you take a day to do your code reviews, regardless of size, now it takes a week to get that feature checked in.
 Your teammate doesn't want to sit around for a week, so they're incentivized to send much larger code reviews, like 500-600 lines each.
+These are more costly to review and lead to worse feedback because it's much more difficult to keep context on a 600-line change than a 200-line change.

-The absolute maximum turnaround on a code review should be one business day.
+The absolute maximum turnaround on a code review round should be one business day.
 If you're struggling with a higher priority issue and can't complete a round of review in under a day, let your teammate know and give them the opportunity to reassign to someone else.
 If you're forced to decline reviews more than about once per month, it likely means that your team needs to reduce its pace or scope so that you can maintain sane development practices.

 ## Start high level and work your way down

-In a good code review, the author recognizes that the reviewer's notes are helpful for the author's growth and for improving the codebase.
-As you write more notes, you also increase the risk of making the author feel overwhelmed in a sea of notes.
-The limit will vary by person, but most developers will begin feeling overwhelmed somewhere between 20-50 notes in a single round of review.
+The more notes  you give in a given review round, the higher your risk of making the author feel overwhelmed.
+Most developers will begin feeling overwhelmed somewhere in the range of 20-50 notes in a single round of review.

-If you find yourself writing a potentially suffocating volume of notes in the first couple rounds of a review, trim your feedback to just high-level issues.

-Avoid overwhelming the author with notes by using the first round or two to hash out high level notes (e.g. "can we break this into two classes"), then defer your lower level notes (e.g. "can we choose a more descriptive name for this variable?") to later rounds.
+If you're worried about drowning the author in a sea of notes, restrict yourself to high level feedback in early rounds.
+Focus on issues like redesigning a class interface or splitting up complex functions.
+Wait until those issues are resolved before tackling lower level issues, such as variable naming or clarity of code comments.

 Your low level notes might become moot once the author integrates your high level notes.
-By deferring, you save yourself from doing unnecessary work and you .
-Beyond this, keeping the review to at one layer of abstraction at a time helps you and the author work through the changelist in a clear, systematic way.
+By deferring them to a later round, you save yourself the nontrivial work of writing carefully worded comments calling out the issues, and you save the author from reading processing unnecessary notes.
+This technique also segments the layers of abstraction you focus on during the review, helping you and the author work through the changelist in a clear, systematic way.

-You really only need this on changelists that start off in a pretty bad place.
-If you only have a handful of notes total, mixing high level and low level is fine and expedient.

 ## Be generous with code examples

-With every note, you are essentially assigning the author work.
-A slew of code review notes can help the author grow in the long term, but in the short term, it's easy for an author to grow resentful of you and feel that you are hampering their progress on whatever their goals are.
+It's very easy for an author to become resentful of their reviewer during a code review.
+Maybe they're under deadline pressure, so anything other than your instant, rubber-stamp approval feels like you're standing in the way of their goals.
+Maybe you haven't worked together much, so they don't trust that your feedback is meant to be helpful.

-To combat this resentment, look for opportunities to show the author that you're helping them.
-An excellent way to help the developer is by shouldering some of the load of writing code.
-This shows them that you are generous with your time as a reviewer.
+A great way to prevent this is by giving them the gift all developers love to receive: code examples.
+If you lighten their load by actually writing some of the code changes you're suggesting, this demonstrates to the author that you are generous with your time as a reviewer.

-Volunteering code is especially useful if you and the author haven't reviewed code for each other much or if the author is not accustomed to having their code reviewed at all.
-Even if you and the author have built trust reviewing each other's code, sometimes just writing code is easier than describing the code you'd like them to write.
+**Note to Loraine**: Here, I'd like the cat to be giving the dog code with a bow on it.
+The dog is delighted.
+I'd like the code to be floating text in either Consolas or Courier New font.

 For example, imagine that you have a colleague who is not familiar with the [list comprehensions](http://treyhunner.com/2015/12/python-list-comprehensions-now-in-color/) feature of Python.
 They send you a code review that includes these lines: